baito6u/my-market-place/README.md

 Project Name: My Market Place

+The application is deployed to Firebase and can be accessed on https://my-market-place-1980.web.app/.

 Description:
 "My Market Place" is a web application that serves as an online marketplace where users can browse, create, and manage products.
 The application is built using React with Vite for development and utilizes a practice server from SoftUni.
 The project is divided into public and private sections, ensuring certain features are only accessible to authenticated users.